-The ntp time service should be used to establish consistent time across the nodes in the cluster.
-Refer to the manual page for ntpd or xntpd for more information.
+NTPD or CHRONY should be used to establish consistent time across the nodes in the cluster.
+Refer to the manual page for xntpd or chronyd for more information.

 The OnlinePriority persistent state information will be cleared if RMS is restarted with the last online node removed from the configuration.